Clinical support worker

 You could combine your role with working in a closely related area of work such as phlebotomy.

-Please see the phlebotomy job profile for more information.
+Check out the phlebotomy job profile in the Related careers list for more information.

 You would typically work 37.5 hours a week, Monday to Friday, but with some employers you may need to cover evenings or weekends.
 Part-time hours are often available.